workanator/go-floc/README.md

 ## Migration from v2 to v3

-1. Install the package with `go get github.com/workanator/go-floc@v3`.
+1. Install the package with `go get github.com/workanator/go-floc@v3`
-2. Replace all old paths `gopkg.in/workanator/go-floc` to `github.com/workanator/go-floc`.
+2. Replace all old paths `gopkg.in/workanator/go-floc` to `github.com/workanator/go-floc`
 3. All types from `errors` sub-package moved to the base package `go-floc`.
-So please, remove all imports of `"gopkg.in/workanator/go-floc/errors"` if any and fix type names, e.g. `errors.ErrTimeout` -> `floc.ErrTimeout`.
+So please, remove all imports of `"gopkg.in/workanator/go-floc/errors"` if any and fix type names, e.g. `errors.ErrTimeout` -> `floc.ErrTimeout`

 ## Installation and requirements